Metal acetylacetonates: Chromium triad

 Chromium(III) acetylacetonate, Cr(acac)3, is a typical octahedral complex containing three acac− ligands.
 Like most such compounds, it is highly soluble in nonpolar organic solvents.
 This particular complex, which has a three unpaired electrons, is used as a spin relaxation agent to improve the sensitivity in quantitative carbon-13 NMR spectroscopy.
 Chromium(II) acetylacetonate is a highly oxygen-sensitive, light brown compound.
 The complex adopts a square planar structure, weakly associated into stacks in the solid state.
 It is isomorphous with Pd(acac)2 and Cu(acac)2.
+Mo(acac)3, a purple, air sensitive complex, is prepared by salt metathesis from hexachloromolybdate.

 Manganese triad

-It has been prepared by the comproportionation of the manganese(II) compound Mn(acac)2 with potassium permanganate in the presence of additional acetylacetone.
+Mn(acac)3 has been prepared by the comproportionation of the manganese(II) compound Mn(acac)2 with potassium permanganate in the presence of additional acetylacetone.
 Alternatively the direct reaction of acetylacetone with potassium permanganate.
 In terms of electronic structure, Mn(acac)3 is high spin.
 Its distorted octahedral structure reflects geometric distortions due to the Jahn–Teller effect.
 The two most common structures for this complex include one with tetragonal elongation and one with tetragonal compression.
 For the elongation, two Mn–O bonds are 2.12 Å while the other four are 1.93 Å. For the compression, two Mn–O bonds are 1.95 Å and the other four are 2.00 Å. The effects of the tetragonal elongation are noticeably more significant than the effects of the tetragonal compression.

 In organic chemistry, Mn(acac)3 has been used as a one-electron oxidant for coupling phenols.